yananchen1989/EmbodiedBench/README.md

 ```

 ## Start Headless Server
 Please run startx.py script before running experiment on headless servers.
+The server should be started in another tmux window.
 We use X_DISPLAY id=1 by default.
 ```
 python -m embodiedbench.envs.eb_alfred.scripts.startx 1
 ```